Articles and tutorials on ICC profile color management, plus articles on selected free/libre image editors and raw processors

 - LAB Lightness to black and white using GIMP 2.9 and PhotoShop.
 This article shows mathematically correct and incorrect ways to use the LAB Lightness channel to convert a color image to black and white when using GIMP 2.9, explains the relationship between LAB Lightness and RGB Luminance, and summarizes mathematical mistakes behind the typical PhotoShop tutorial on using LAB Lightness to convert to black and white.

-- Urn in a Window: A painting in progress, using a workflow that can also be followed when colorizing or split-toning black and white photographs
+- Urn in a Window: A painting in progress using LCh and Luminance blend modes to handle color and tonality separately.
+The same processing steps can be used when colorizing, recoloring, or split-toning black and white photographs.

 - Combining painting with photography.
 Much of my inspiration for wanting to combine painting and photography comes from studying Pictorialist photographs from the late 19th/early 20th century.
 This article illustrates several approaches that I've been exploring as ways to incorporate painting with photography.